 - contain only the selected manipulation type the probe is scored as usual for both detection and localization. - contain a mix of selected and un-selected manipulation types the probe is scored as usual for detection.
-For localization, mask regions containing un-selected manipulation types are treated as no-score regions after a dilation by 11 pixels.
+For localization, mask regions containing un-selected manipulation types are treated as noscore regions after a dilation with a kernel of 11 pixels. - contain only un-selected manipulation types the probe is not scored for both detection and localization.